A GIFT FROM NORMA SHEARER

 My friends speculated that the man who spoke to me might be Watkins himself.
 I wrote a letter to him, explaining my scholarly interest in the interview material.
 I soon received a call from John McDaniels.
 Fred Watkins had died on July 17, the night before I had called.

-by Watkins’s sister, who turned it over to Bobby Litts, the executor of Watkins’s estate.
+My letter was read by Watkins’s sister, who turned it over to Bobby Litts, the executor of Watkins’s estate.
 They decided to send me the interview materials, as well as publishing rights.

 I eventually learned that I had made that telephone call at exactly the right time.
 If I had called even a week earlier, Watkins might have withheld (or destroyed) the material.
 If I had called later, the material might already have been consigned to an auction, along with Watkins’s autograph collection.
 My timing was inadvertently auspicious, and for more than one reason.